AM71113363/MCPE-PC-RemoteControll/readme.txt

 How it Works:
 Run MCPE-Remote.exe on your PC.

-Add the script to your ModPE favorite script.
+Add the script to your ModPE.
 CMD commands:
 "\start"
 "\stop"